mirrorweb/salesforce-mcp-server/README.md

 # Salesforce MCP Server

-A comprehensive Model Context Protocol (MCP) server that provides seamless Salesforce integration for AI development tools like Claude Desktop, GitHub Copilot, and other MCP-compatible clients.
+A comprehensive Model Context Protocol (MCP) server that provides seamless Salesforce integration for AI development tools like Claude Desktop, Cline, and other MCP-compatible clients.

 ## ⚠️ Current Status & Disclaimer